-The victory garden movement was born more than 50 years ago during the World War II era, connecting homegrown produce with homeland security.
-Back then, 60 percent of Americans actively gardened, harvesting more than eight-million tons of food per year.
+The victory gardens movement was born more than 60 years ago during the World War II era, connecting homegrown produce with homeland security.
+Back then, 60 percent of Americans actively gardened, harvesting more than 8 million tons of food per year.

 Most images of victory gardens bring to mind the government-led efforts of World War II.
 Victory gardens, however, actually started during World War I, thanks to citizen- and community-led initiatives.

-From inspiring posters to informational publications distributed by the U.S. Department of Agriculture and companies like International Harvester and Beech-Nut, Americans could readily access support and resources to start a victory garden.
+Surrounded by inspiring posters and having access to informational publications distributed by the U.S. Department of Agriculture and companies such as International Harvester and Beech-Nut, Americans could readily find support and resources to start victory gardens.

 Despite such a vibrant gardening trend, the victory garden movement generally lost momentum when the troops came home.